 - Crush Injuries

-A road traffic accident can be a shocking and distressing experience with long-term psychological consequences.
-In many cases, people involved in a road traffic accident suffer from immediate shock, even if they have not sustained any physical injuries.
-This is because, in stressful situations, adrenaline is released into the bloodstream to keep muscles tense, ready to react at any second.
-This natural reaction can have negative side effects, including dizziness, drowsiness, shakiness, mental distress, and digestive problems.
+A road traffic accident can be a shocking and distressing event with long-lasting psychological effects.
+In many cases, those involved experience immediate shock, even without physical injury.
+This is because adrenaline is released into the bloodstream in stressful situations, keeping muscles tense and ready to react.
+However, this natural response can have negative side effects, including dizziness, drowsiness, shakiness, mental distress, and digestive issues.

-Psychological shock from an accident is distinct from car accident physiological shock, which is a recognised medical emergency caused by inadequate blood flow around the body.
-Physiological shock can result from heart problems, major blood loss, or a severe allergic reaction and must be treated immediately.
+- Physiological shock: Physiological shock, is recognised as a medical emergency caused by inadequate blood flow around the body.
+Can result from heart problems, major blood loss, or a severe allergic reaction and must be treated immediately.

+- Psychological shock: Can be more challenging to identify and address.
+Sometimes the psychological symptoms of shock last longer than expected.
+If they persist, seeking counseling might be necessary, as even a relatively minor car accident can result in Post-Traumatic Stress Disorder (PTSD).
 According to the United States' National Center for PTSD, 9% of all car accident survivors develop some form of PTSD.
 Studies also indicate that 60% of those who seek psychological help following a car accident have PTSD.
 Additionally, as many as 53% of car accident survivors develop depression.

 Lower limb injuries are one of the most common types of injury arising as a result of road traffic accidents.
 In fact, the United Kingdom Cooperative Crash Injury Study database shows that the lower limbs are the body parts most frequently injured in car crashes.